spacestangs/HestiaCP-WordPress-Plugin/readme.txt

 you need to edit the server address and login details.

+made some changes .....
+plugin is translate friendly now you can use loco plugin to translate it. some CSS been changed

 and activate plugin
 set server deteis in admin panel will appeer a tab called Hestiacp Wordpress plugin